 Her medical-based experience includes rehabilitating adults who have various diagnoses including stroke, traumatic brain injury, spinal cord injuries, and orthopedic conditions.

-Myshl’s post-graduate learning has included seminars in Brain Gym, and primitive reflex integration, and the Handwriting Without Tears curriculum.
+Myshl’s post-graduate learning has included seminars in Brain Gym, Twice Exceptional Children, Handwriting Without Tears curriculum, and specialized Cog-Fun training and practicum.
 She takes a special interest in a holistic approach to treatment.